-Checklists have long been an established part of complex industries ranging from medicine, aviation, and space flight, to marine travel and nuclear facilities.
-In the healthcare field, lives are put at risk constantly due to medical mistakes commonly associated with simple human error.
+Checklists have long been an established part of complex, high-stress industries ranging from medicine and space flight to marine travel and nuclear facility management.

 Fortunately, surgical checklists have demonstrated the capacity to improve patient safety.
 Compliance with procedural guidelines can reduce error, improve team communication and decrease the odds for adverse outcomes by minimizing incidences of patient harm.

-Design, customization and proper implementation are all key to successful checklist utilization.
+Design, customization and proper implementation are all keys to successful checklist utilization.
 Therefore, it is helpful to know how to make an effective one.

 A checklist should, first and foremost, be unique to an organization's circumstance, needs, and policies.
-A safety checklist should be customized for the specific organization (down to its logo and colors), so that it 'feels' more like a natural integration and less like an intrusion.
+Also, it's a good idea for a safety checklist should be customized for the specific organization (down to its logo and colors), so that it 'feels' more like a natural integration and addition to the organization's established system.

 1. Have a clear objective for the checklist

-What is the purpose for the list?
+What is the purpose of the list?
 Is the checklist intended to prevent patient harm, to confirm proper procedure or address other issues?
-A simple verification checklist item, such as “Has the patient confirmed his/her identity, surgical site, procedure, and consent?” can help surgeons avoid wrong-site surgery.
+A simple list of verification items, such as “Has the patient confirmed his/her identity, surgical site, procedure, and given consent?” can help surgeons avoid wrong-site surgery.
 Verification can save lives.

 2. Implement a streamlined system for checklist verification